AdobeDocs/campaign-standard.en/help/developing/using/uc-calling-resource-id-key.md

 seo-description: Learn how to call a resource using a composite identification key
 ---

-# Calling a resource using a composite identification key
+# Calling a resource using a composite identification key{#calling-a-resource-using-a-composite-identification-key}

 In some cases, you may need to define for a resource an identification key that is made up of two fields.
 Once the identification key is configured, you need to configure a filter definition in order to be able to call the resource with this identification key, either from Campaign Standard interface or APIs.